 EEO-8: EEO Counselor Refresher Training (1 day)

-Course Topics: Specifically targeted to EEO counselors.
-Provides the mandatory 8-hour annual refresher training required by EEOC.
-Topics include theories of discrimination; relevant case law; the counseling processes; writing effective reports; current trends in EEO law.
+Course Topics: May include theories of discrimination; relevant case law; the counseling processes; reasonable accommodation; writing effective reports; current trends in EEO law.

 EEO-9: EEO Investigator Refresher Training (1 day)

-Course Topics: Specifically targeted to EEO investigators.
-Provides the mandatory 8-hour annual refresher training required by EEOC.
-Topics include theories of discrimination; relevant case law; the investigations processes; writing effective reports; current trends in EEO law.
+Course Topics: Topics may include theories of discrimination; relevant case law; the investigation process; interviewing difficult witnesses; types of questioning; understanding evidence; writing effective reports; current trends in EEO law.

 EEO-10: EEO Counselor Initial Training (up to 5 days)

-Course Topics: Provides the mandatory 32-hour initial training for new counselors required by EEOC.
-Course Topics: Introduction to EEO Counseling; EEO Counselor approach; qualifications of a good EEO Counselor; purpose of EEO Counseling; duties of an EEO Counselor; the Counselor’s role when ADR is elected; interviewing the Counselee; Interviewing the RMO; theories of discrimination; the federal EEO complaint process; writing the EEO Counselor’s Report.
+Course Topics: Course Topics: Introduction to EEO Counseling; EEO Counselor approach; qualifications of a good EEO Counselor; purpose of EEO Counseling; duties of an EEO Counselor; the Counselor’s role when ADR is elected; interviewing the Counselee; Interviewing the RMO; theories of discrimination; the federal EEO complaint process; writing the EEO Counselor’s Report.

 Upcoming EEO Training Events